An EZ-structure for the mapping class group: The Tits boundary of

-From now on we assume that $3g-3+m\geq 2$ which rules out the once punctured tori and four punctured sphere.
-Define the \emph{oriented curve complex} ${\cal O\cal G}(S)$ of the oriented surface $S$ of finite type to be the complex whose vertices are isotopy classes of oriented simple closed curves in $S$ and where two such vertices are connected by an edge (of length $1$) if they can be realized disjointly and are not homotopic up to orientation.
+Define the \emph{oriented curve complex} ${\cal O\cal G}(S)$ of an oriented connected surface $S$ of genus $g$ with $m$ punctures and $3g-3+m\geq 2$ to be the complex whose vertices are isotopy classes of essential oriented simple closed curves in $S$ and whose one-skeleton consists of edges (of length $1$) connecting two vertices if they can be realized disjointly and are not homotopic up to orientation.
 Thus any simple closed curve in $S$ defines two distinct vertices in ${\cal O\cal G}(S)$, and these vertices are not connected by an edge.
 Furthermore, we require that any collection of $k\geq 2$ oriented disjoint simple closed curves which are distinct as unoriented curves span a simplex.
 The union of these simplices defined by a fixed collection of $k$ curves equipped with all combinations of orientations is a sphere of dimension $k-1$.
+If $3g-3+m=1$ then we define the oriented curve complex in the same way, but defining edges in the one-skeleton by connecting two vertices if up to homotopy, they intersect transversely in the minimal number of points (one for the once punctured torus and two for the four punctured sphere).

 Note that a point in ${\cal O\cal G}(S)$ can be viewed as a formal linear combination $\sum_{i=1}^ka_i\lambda_i$ where for some $k\geq 1$, $\lambda_1,\dots,\lambda_k$ are pairwise disjoint oriented simple closed curves, where $a_i>0$ for all $i$ and $\sum_ia_i=1$.
 In other words, a point in the oriented curve complex can be viewed as a point in the join of a finite collection of oriented pairwise disjoint simple closed curves.
+If $S$ is a once punctured torus or a four punctured sphere, then the oriented curve complex is defined in the same way except that two oriented curves are connected by an edge if they intersect in the minimal number of points (one for the once punctured torus and two for the four punctured sphere).

-\begin{remark} If we choose the length of the edges of the oriented curve complex to be $\pi/2$, then this is consistent with the idea that the oriented curve complex can be thought of as being contained in the Tits boundary of ${\rm Mod}(S)$, equipped with the angular length metric which identifies each sphere with a sphere of constant curvature one. \end{remark}
+\begin{remark} If we choose the length of the edges of the oriented curve complex to be $\pi/2$, then this is consistent with the idea that the oriented curve complex can be thought of as being contained in the Tits boundary of ${\rm Mod}(S)$, equipped with the angular length metric which identifies each sphere with a sphere of constant curvature one.
+Any such sphere will be viewed as the visual boundary of a \emph{Dehn twist flat}, that is, a free abelian subgroup of ${\rm Mod}(S)$ generated by Dehn twists about a collection of disjoint simple closed curves. $\blacksquare$ \end{remark}